Menu

 • An intrusive testing method

-Urine drug testing is the most common method for detecting cocaine use.
-Cocaine metabolites can be detected in urine for 1-3 days after last use for most users.
-Heavy users may have cocaine metabolites detectable in urine for 7-10 days or longer.
+Urine drug testing is the most common method for detecting cocaine use across UK workplaces, schools and law enforcement.
+Cocaine metabolites can be detected in urine for 1–3 days after last use for most users.
+Heavy users may have cocaine metabolites detectable in urine for 7–10 days or longer.

-1. The test subject provides a fresh urine sample into a clean specimen cup, minimum 45mL.
+1. Collect urine sample: The test subject provides a fresh urine sample into a clean specimen cup, minimum 45mL.

-3. The tester waits 5 minutes as the urine travels up the reagent strip inside the cassette.
+3. Wait for results: The tester waits 5 minutes as the urine travels up the reagent strip inside the cassette.

-4. At the end of 5 minutes, the tester checks the indication window next to the “C” (cocaine) line.
+4. Read the result: At the end of 5 minutes, the tester checks the indication window next to the “C” (cocaine) line.

-5. One red line means negative for cocaine.
+• One red line (at control line only): Negative for cocaine.
 The test line did not detect cocaine metabolites above 300 ng/mL.

-6. Two red lines means positive for cocaine.
+• Two red lines: Positive for cocaine.
 Both the control line and test line are visible, indicating cocaine metabolite levels exceeded 300 ng/mL.

-7. No lines, or a test line without a control line, means the test is invalid and should be re-run with a new cassette.
+• No lines, or a test line without a control line: The test is invalid and should be re-run with a new cassette.

 Proper interpretation of the urine cocaine test results requires training and an understanding of the testing limitations.
 False positive results, though rare, can occur due to cross-reactivity or sample contamination.
 Other substances in the urine can also affect test performance.
 Valid negative results require the subject to abstain from cocaine use for at least 1–3 days before testing.